awaisdevops/ansible/ansible-in-aws-eks/README.md

 - **Ansible Playbook**: For deploying an NGINX application to the EKS cluster.
 - **Kubernetes Configurations**: For deploying the application in a Kubernetes namespace.

+### Technologies Used
+- Ansible
+- Terraform
+- Kubernetes
+- AWS EKS
+- Python
+- Linux

+### Project Description
+- Create EKS cluster with Terraform
+- Write Ansible Play to deploy application in a new K8s namespace

 ## Prerequisites

 Before running the playbook and infrastructure setup, ensure you have the following prerequisites: